TOC Digital Speech and Debate Series 1

 Theory

-I will vote for condo.
+Be sure to SLOW DOWN during your condo block.
+If I cannot flow it, I won't be able to evaluate it in my decision.
 I will not vote for disclosure theory, unless there is a SERIOUS violation.

 Misc